Outlook and risks

 Outokumpu gives quarterly outlook and reviews short-term risks and uncertainties in its interim reports.
 More detailed information about our material risks and risk management is in our latest Annual Report.

-With the current raw material prices, no major raw material-related inventory and metal derivative gains or losses are forecasted to be realized in the fourth quarter.
+With the current raw material prices, some raw material-related inventory and metal derivative gains are forecasted to be realized in the first quarter.

 Short-term risks and uncertainties